Treblinka: an exceptional guide

 I came upon our man in Malkinia, where he was born in 1922.
 In the mornings, our question and answer sessions went smoothly enough but, in the afternoons, under the influence of drink, H. Gawkowski became an endless talker and proved incapable of replying to the queries.
 He went on about everything as if he had seen it all.
 He did not recall Lanzmann’s name but perhaps the latter, by force of habit, had introduced himself under some assumed name, arrogating academic titles to boot (Écrits révisionnistes (1974-1978), 1999, II, p.
 746).
 On the other hand, he did not fail to speak with fond remembrance of the film’s director, a Frenchman as he let us know, who had supplied him with such fine “Spanish wines”.

 By chance, one morning while he was reciting stories that he had plainly read and not lived, I interrupted him to put, point-blank, a question that would topple the whole edifice of his boastings and regurgitations of what he had taught himself.
 I asked him: “But then, were you aware of leading all those Jews to their death, day after day, and over a period of nearly fifteen months?”
 The reply burst forth: “No, of course not!”
 I asked him at what moment he had become aware.
 Answer: “After the war.”
 In other words, to take up the American revisionist Arthur Robert Butz’s parable, H. Gawkowski was of the cohort of those who, at the time, had not seen “the elephant”.
 He had neither seen it nor heard it trumpet but, a good while later, had become convinced that, in this particular corner of Poland, a monstrous pachyderm had, for nearly fifteen months, secretly haunted the environs, spreading terror as it went.
-Enough to make one think that “the elephant” was magical, unless it were only a mirage!
+Enough to make one think that “the elephant” was magical, unless it was only a mirage!

 The “extermination camp” was indeed a transit camp